Nuckal777/nuq/README.md

   -c, --color <COLOR>
           Enables or disables colored output.
 By default coloring is enabled when writing to a tty [possible values: true, false]
   -p, --pretty
-          Pretty-prints the out, if the serializer supports that
+          Pretty-prints the output, if the serializer supports that
 ```

 ## How it works